Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_link_ip_to_vrack/guide.en-au.md

 ![VCD vRack attached](images/02-vcd-link-ip-vrack.png){.thumbnail .w-640}

-4. In the left-hand column, in the `Network`{.action} menu, select your vRack `pn-xxxxxxx`.
+4. Expand the `Network`{.action} menu in the left-hand column and select your vRack `pn-xxxxxxx`.

 ![Network vRack](images/03-vcd-link-ip-vrack.png){.thumbnail .w-640}

-5. Select the IP block to link to your vRack/Organization and click `Add`{.action}.
+5. Select the IP block to link to your vRack/organization and click `Add`{.action}.

 ![add IP to vRack](images/04-vcd-link-ip-vrack.png){.thumbnail .w-640}